Frobenius structure on hypergeometric equations, p-adic polygamma values and p-adic L-values: Frobenius on log-crystalline cohomology and -adic -values

 Let $W=W(k)$ be the Witt ring of a perfect field $k$ of characteristic $p>0$, and $K=\Frac(W)$ the fractional field.
 For a projective smooth morphism $f:X\to S$ of smooth $W$-schemes with $S$ affine, let $H^*_\rig(X_k/S_k)$ denote the {\it rigid cohomology} (we refer to \cite{LS} for a general reference of rigid cohomology, but we use the notation in \cite[\S 2.5]{AM}), where $X_k:=X\times_Wk$ and $S_k:=S\times_Wk$.
 The rigid cohomology has the comparison

 with de Rham cohomology (cf. \cite[Proposition 2.6]{AM}), where $X_K=X\times_WK$ etc. For a $p$-th Frobenius $\tau$ on $\O(S_K)^\dag$, the $\tau$-linear Frobenius map

 is defined in the canonical way, giving a $\tau$-linear Frobenius intertwiner.
 If $S=\Spec W[z,(z-z^2)^{-1}]$ and the Picard-Fuchs equation of the de Rham cohomology is isomorphic to a hypergeometric equation, then one can obtain an explicit matrix representation of the Frobenius $\Phi_{\rig,\tau}$ thanks to Theorems \ref{main.formula1} or \ref{main-c}.
-However the Frobenius intertwiner is only determined ``up to multiplication by $K^\times$'', and it is another issue to describe $\Phi_{\rig,\tau}$ without the ambiguity of $K^\times$.
-In this section, we explore the Frobenius on rigid cohomology of (i) the Dwork pencils and (ii) families which have totally degenerating fibers at $z=0$.
-For the latter, we also discuss the log crystalline cohomology.
+However the Frobenius intertwiner is only determined ``up to multiplication by $K^\times$'', and there remains issue to remove the ambiguity of $K^\times$.
+In this section, we discuss this issue for (i) the Dwork pencils and (ii) families which have totally degenerating fibers at $z=0$.
+For the latter, we employ the log crystalline cohomology.